 “They’re saying they like what we bring to the table, the culture that we bring to the table, the understanding of the business that we bring to the table,” said Luis Jiménez, International Group president.
 “So, they are looking for us to provide owner representation services, and we are focusing on making sure that we have a trained group of project managers that can act on behalf of the customers.”

-Jiménez’s group is well-positioned for many opportunities that have expanded since the pandemic’s onset.
-Haskell is already established as a worldwide provider of Engineer Procure Construct delivery, as well as Process, Packaging and Automation services, and demand is expected to increase as industries seek to minimize and distance workers.
+Jiménez’s group was well-positioned for opportunities that arose from the pandemic.
+Haskell is already established as a worldwide provider of Engineer Procure Construct delivery, as well as Process, Packaging and Automation services, and demand has increased as industries seek to minimize and distance workers.

 Similarly, the combination of a strong presence in the both the APAC and Latin America regions and expertise in advanced design tools, such as 3D laser scanning, point clouds and modeling, make Haskell a natural partner as multinational corporations move to return the manufacture of key pieces of the supply chain to the West.

-Regionalization is expected to play a larger role in business domestically, too, and as Haskell continues to grow organically and through acquisition, expanding into new markets has arisen as a possibility.
-In contrast to past acquisitions, which have broadened Haskell’s service offerings, O’Leary said future moves likely would focus on vastly expanding existing core strengths, such as Food & Beverage, Advanced Manufacturing and Automation, as well as bolstering its ability to serve the expanding life sciences market.
+As Haskell continues to grow organically and through acquisition, expanding into new markets has arisen as a possibility.
+In contrast to past acquisitions, which have broadened Haskell’s service offerings, O’Leary said future moves likely would focus on vastly expanding existing core strengths, such as Food & Beverage, Advanced Manufacturing and Automation.
+In the first half of 2021, the company launched a reimagined Life Sciences Division intended to build on its already-successful biopharmaceutical project portfolio by extending its broad-based expertise.

 As has been the case since its founding, Haskell’s strategic moves, acquisitions and innovations are centered on better serving its customers, whether that means growing existing relationships or forming new ones.